darklife/darkriscv/README.md

 ## Development Tools (gcc)

-About the gcc compiler, I am working with the experimental gcc 9.0.0 for RISC-V.  No patches or updates are required for the *darkriscv* other than the -march=rv32i.
+About the gcc compiler, I am working with the experimental gcc 9.0.0 for RISC-V.  No patches or updates are required for the *DarkRISCV* other than the -march=rv32i.
 Although the fence*, e* and crg* instructions are not implemented, the gcc appears to not use of that instructions and they are not available in the core.